 When I was teaching undergraduates at Saint Mary’s College in Moraga, my film course was among the most popular, and I would draw on any number of ideas about “film in motion,” and most especially how dance figures in this art form.

 Typically, I would tell students that actors can fake acting and singing, but the one thing they cannot fake is dancing!

-So one of my very favorite films is Stephen Daldry’s “Billy Elliott,” with Jamie Bell in the staring role of the young boy who instead of entering the boxing ring, and takes up classical ballet.
-Of course, this is to the everlasting astonishment of his father, brother and the most of inhabitants of an English mining town in the middle of a union strike.
+So one of my very favorite films is Stephen Daldry’s “Billy Elliott,” with Jamie Bell in the starring role of the young boy who instead of entering the boxing ring, and takes up classical ballet.
+Of course, this is to the everlasting astonishment of his father, brother, and the inhabitants of an English mining town.

 Long before Billy goes off to his artistic destiny in London, there are the rigors of Mrs. Wilkinson’s ballet class, so wonderfully played by Julie Walters.